How to Make and Assemble Envelope Liners

 Crease

 Fold the envelope flap down over the liner.
 This presses a crease into the liner exactly where the flap bends, so the two move together instead of fighting each other.
+A scoring board or bone folder gives you the crispest fold.

 5